-NSF released a new funding solicitation for the IUSE program (14-588) and RED (14-602) programs, as well as a "Dear Colleague Letter" to explain the funding opportunity for science educators in polar research (14-122).
+NSF released new funding solicitations for the IUSE: EHR (14-588) and RED (14-602) programs, as well as a "Dear Colleague Letter" to explain the funding opportunity for science educators in polar research (14-122).
 As IUSE workshops and webinars are scheduled by NSF, STEM Initiatives, and other organizations, they will be added to this webpage and in the Events listing on the STEM Initiatives website.
 To receive emails from STEM Initiatives about IUSE, sign up at this Google Doc.